ikt-luh/Transcoding-Service/README.md

     sudo apt update && sudo apt install -y p7zip-full wget
 ```

+For some experiments, we patched NVIDIA Drivers to circumvent the 8 encoding session limit.
+Follow the (instrctions)[https://github.com/keylase/nvidia-patch.git]

 ### Encoding Data
 First, we need to prepare data for the media server.
 To encode the 8iVFBv2 dataset in quality R5 with a specified segment size to be hosted on the server, first, get the dataset: